-- 9.2.1.
-In order to improve planning for events, an official City of Cape Town Events Calendar will be published and updated monthly. - 9.2.2.
-The management of the calendar will be the responsibility of the Events Department. - 9.2.3.
-The events approved by council as part of the council budget will form the basis of the annual events calendar. - 9.2.4.
-All City hosting departments are required to submit their event dates to the Events Department for inclusion on the Events Calendar. - 9.2.5.
-The Events Department will be responsible for the development of an electronic calendar solution which will have both internal functionality for City departments to interface with and an external calendar to provide information to the public. - 9.2.6.
-Guidelines for the Official City Events Calendar will be drawn up to support the management of the Events Calendar. - 9.2.7.
-City hosting departments will be advised of successful inclusion or if an event presents a significant clash, in which case a mutually agreed upon solution will be found.
+- 10.2.1.
+In order to improve planning for events, an official City of Cape Town Events Calendar will be published and updated monthly. - 10.2.2.
+The management of the calendar will be the responsibility of the Events Department. - 10.2.3.
+The events approved by Council as part of the council budget will form the basis of the annual events calendar. - 10.2.4.
+All City Event Hosting Departments are required to submit their event dates to the Events Department for inclusion on the Events Calendar. - 10.2.5.
+The Events Department will be responsible for the development of an electronic calendar solution which will have both internal functionalities for City departments to interface with and an external calendar to provide information to the public. - 10.2.6.
+Guidelines for the Official City Events Calendar will be drawn up to support the management of the Events Calendar. - 10.2.7.
+City Event Hosting Departments will be advised of successful inclusion or if an event presents a significant clash, in which case a mutually agreed upon solution will be found.